It's a New Day in Public Health.

 DH4159 Application For Swimming Pool Operating Permit Instructions(pdf<1mb, opens in new window)

 An individual who services a public pool by maintaining the cleanliness, water quality and chemical balance of public pools shall be certified.
 To be certified an individual must demonstrate knowledge of public pools.
 Examples of such knowledge include: pool cleaning, general pool maintenance, make-up water supply, bacteriological, chemical and physical quality of water and water purification, testing, treatment, and disinfection procedures.
 To ensure that the pool technicians are knowledgeable, said technician shall attend a training course of national recognition that is approved by the department of at least 16 hours in length and shall pass a test acceptable to the department.
+Florida Statutes section 514.075 allows the owner or owner’s direct employee to operate a pool without being certified, and allows a pool servicing contractor who is licensed under Chapter 489 of the Florida Statutes.

 These forms are available for download in a "fill-in" rich text format (rtf).
 If you are not familiar with problems that may arise using this type of form, please download the read_me (rtf) (<1mb and opens in new window) file.